 UGS became a much more effective procedure with the introduction of foam sclerosants pioneered by Juan Cabrera (Spain) and Lorenzo Tessari (Italy).
 Again, foam has made a huge difference in our treatment outcomes thanks to the genius of Juan and Lorenzo.

 I pioneered catheter-guided sclerotherapy and published the technique in 1997.
 The catheter-guided concept evolved into endovenous laser and radiofrequency ablation.
 Endovenous catheter-guided procedures are the now norm and the first-choice treatment in the hierarchy of treatment options for venous disease.
-Finally, tumescent-assisted sclerotherapy (TAS) has been pioneered by myself, Paul Thibault and Attilio Cavezzi.
+Finally, tumescent-assisted sclerotherapy (TAS) has been pioneered by myself, Paul Thibault and Attilio Cavezzi, as well as Greg Spitz.
 This will take sclerotherapy to a different level.

 How do anticipate the field might change in the next decade, and what developments would you most like to see realised?